airbnb/mavericks/hellohilt/README.md

 ```

-* With this setup complete, request your ViewModel in a Fragment as usual, using any of MvRx's ViewModel delegates.
+* With this setup complete, request your ViewModel in a Fragment as usual, using any of Mavericks's ViewModel delegates.

 ```kotlin
 class MyFragment : Fragment(), MavericksView {